III. B North - East Region

 I recommend this route for bicyclists intending to explore the seaside.

-No problem to find food in villages along the road, the area is nice for camp in the wilderness.
+No problem finding food in villages along the road, the area is nice for camping in the wilderness.
 Photos of this beautiful plane area.

 A very detail information about the seaside, routes, cities, resorts you can see in the